bitaemi/rxjs-reactive-patterns/README.md

   - add a private method to have a list of observersPerEventType

+  - filter the collection of registered observers by event type

+  - use a copy of testLessons array, instead of the entier testLessons:

+  ``globalEventBus.notifyObservers(LESSONS_LIST_AVAILABLE, testLessons.slice(0));``

 ## 2.5.
 An Application Implemented in non-reactive style

+``git checkout -b custom-events-non-scalable``

   - more than one component modifies the same data;